practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 Now that we've set the scene with a colorful metaphor, it is time to see how these ideas can influence the way we work on software projects.
 To do that, I will walk you through a major change we made to practicingruby.com that involved a fair amount of legacy coding headaches.
 You will definitely see some ugly code along the way, but hopefully a bit of cleverness will shine through as well.

-The improvement that we will discuss is essentially a complete overhaul to our mechanism for sharing Practicing Ruby's content with non-subscribers.
-I've encouraged our readers to share our content openly since our earliest days, but there were several implementation details that made this an awkward process:
+The improvement that we will discuss is a complete overhaul of Practicing Ruby's content sharing features.
+Although I've encouraged our readers to share our articles openly since our earliest days, several awkward implementation details made this a confusing process:

-* You couldn't just copy-paste links to our articles.
+* You couldn't just copy-paste links to articles.
 You needed to explictly click a share button that would generate a public share link for you.

-* If you did copy-paste an internal link from our website rather than explicitly generating a share link, those who clicked on that link would be immediately launched into our registration process without warning.
+* If you did copy-paste an internal link from the website rather than explicitly generating a share link, those who clicked on that link would be immediately asked for registration information without warning.
 This behavior was a side-effect of how we did authorization and not an intentional "feature", but it was super annoying to folks who encountered it.

 * If you visited a public share link while logged in, you'd see the guest view rather than the subscriber view, and you'd need to click a "log in" button to see the comments, navbar, etc.

-* Both our internal links and our share links were completely opaque (e.g. "articles/101" and "/articles/shared/zmkztdzucsgv"), making it impossible to see what they pointed to before you clicked the link.
+* Both internal paths and share paths were completely opaque (e.g. "articles/101" and "/articles/shared/zmkztdzucsgv"), making it hard to know what a URL pointed to without visiting it.

-Despite these flaws, subscribers did continue to use our sharing mechanism.
-They even made use of the feature in ways we didn't anticipate: it became the standard workaround for using Instapaper and other offline reading tools that need public access to work correctly.
-As time went on, we used this feature for our internal use as well, whether it was to give away free samples of our content, or to release old content to the public.
+Despite these flaws, subscribers did use Practicing Ruby's article sharing mechanism.
+They also made use of the feature in ways we didn't anticipate -- for example, it became the standard workaround for using Instapaper to read our content offline.
+As time went on, we used this feature for internal needs as well, whether it was to give away free samples, or to release old content to the public.
 To make a long story short, one of our most awkward features eventually also became one of the most important.

-From time to time, we thought about how we might go about improving this system, but we were always scared off by the amount of work it would require to make significant changes to it.
-In fact, it took a combination of Practicing Ruby's move to a monthly publication schedule and my realization that I wanted to write an article about incrementally improving legacy systems to get us to the point where we were willing to seriously consider doing the work.
-Once we committed to the project, we came to realize that the changes we wanted were at least simple to describe:
+We avoided changing this system for quite a long while because we always had something else to work on that seemed more important to us.
+But after enough time had passed, we decided to pay down our debts.
+In particular, we wanted to make the following changes to our sharing mechanism:

 * We wanted to switch to subscriber-based share tokens rather than generating a new share token for each and every article.
 As long as a token was associated with an active subscriber, it could then be used to view any of our articles.